githubteacher/nyccamp/JackieS.md

 # Jackie S
 I have lived in:
-* New York lived here for about 24 years
+* New York for about 24 years
 * Boston
 * Chicago
 * Zaragoza